Undergraduate Courses

 Topics

 There is a tension between creativity and the search for truth, which in science can be looking for patterns in nature.
 With examples drawn particularly from reports of scientific discoveries that have generated controversy, this seminar course will introduce the underlying principles and history of science, as well as how science and its boundaries are evolving, and how these influence human values.
 Restricted to first-year students.
-Not available for CR/NCR option.
+Not eligible for CR/NCR option.

 Background